yevhenii-pyl/questionnaire-next/README.md

 ## 3. Create the Question Component

 In the components folder, create a new React component corresponding to the new question type, following the general naming convention (e.g., MultiSelect, MyNewComponent, etc.).

+# Adding a new config

+Just name it `questions.json` and drop at `public/config`, previous config can be renamed with `-old` tag or whatever.

+# Changing redirection

+Currently, as there is no need at the home page, at the `next.config.ts` there is a permanent redirect from `/` to `/question/1`.
+Feel free to change the config in case there is a need to adjust redirection behaviour.